Traps to Developers

 - In Python,

-.
+std::stringhas no constraint of encoding and is similar to byte array.
 String length and indexing is based on bytes. - No language mentioned above do string length and indexing based on grapheme cluster.

 - Rust use UTF-8 for in-memory string.